lop-Louis/northbook/docs/CHANGELOG/site-v2025.11.md

 ## Updated

 - Governance policy now references the internal `GOVERNANCE.md` for automation/RACI, removing redundant Band A copy.
+- Anti-drift governance now requires a primary + secondary CTA pair in the body (frontmatter `primary_action` removed) and documents the difference from project governance.
 - Every doc with `primary_action` exposes it above the fold via a `data-primary-action` anchor; legacy runbooks cleaned up to match.
 - Runbooks index, Decision Spine, Handshake Contracts, RACI by Seams, Stop Rules, Scoreboard, and other Playbook pages now link to the new templates and use underlined cross-links per the UX standard.
 - Homepage CTA clarified (“Use these starting links…”), and multiple guidance pages (Band A, FAQ, Sanitization, Start Here, etc.) refreshed to the new tone.